 A Landowner’s Guide to Understanding the Comparable Sales Approach

-This Article is written for general informational purposes only.
+This Article is written by Owners’ Counsel of America for general informational purposes only.
 It is intended to assist landowners in understanding some of the basic elements of one of the most utilized appraisal approaches in determining the value of property in an eminent domain proceeding.
 The approach is referred to as the Comparable Sales Approach or the Market Approach.

 What Is the Comparable Sales or Market Approach?